theEricMa/ScaleDreamer/README.md

-# MultiDreamer
+# ScaleDreamer
-This is the official repository for MultiDreamer: Stable Multi-Prompt Enabled Text-to-3D via Time-Shifted Score Distillation
+This is the official repository for ScaleDreamer: Scalable Text-to-3D Synthesis with Asynchronous Score Distillation To be updated.